EvaHdez97/Spack-Tutorial-for-dummies/2CreateEnvironment.md

 mkdir code

-cd code

-spack env create -d .
+spack env create -d code
 ==> Created environment in /home/spack/code
 ==> You can activate this environment with:
 ==>   spack env activate /home/spack/code